Rho, Lombardy: Middle Age

 The barbarian invasions caused a deep economical crisis in the zone, and the power passed to Lombards and then to Franks.
 During the Lombard reign, the village assumed in its own topography names existing still nowadays; Pomero for example, from the Latin Post Moerus, meaning out of the walls.
 Such origin is nevertheless not universally recognized: some texts related it to the presence in the place of several apple trees.
 In the same period it is conferred to Rho the appeal of Curtis, a particular form of organization in the feudal society.

 Rho is first mentioned in a written document from January 9, 864 AD, a certificate of permutation by the notary Agatone, referred to the village simply as a bunch of houses under the name of Vicus Raudus, with a church entitled to Sant'Ambrogio and a rough castle.
 Other two parchments recalling Vicus Raudus are dated 871.

 Around 1000 AD the town bloomed as a free commune and in 1004 Emperor Henry II, after the victory over the Lombards of King Arduin of Ivrea and his coronation as King of Italy, visited Rho, signing some documents; he accorded to Rodo the role of capopieve and instituted a weekly market, which takes place every Monday even nowadays.
 He also instituted a Court of Justice and dug a canal for irrigation, using the waters of Olona.

 It dates back to 11th century also the half-legendary Giovanni de Raude, flagbearer of the Christian army during the First Crusade; he was the man hoisting the first Christian flag on the Jerusalem walls in the battle of July 15, 1099.

 In 1160, Rho was razed to the ground by Frederick Barbarossa, as punishment for rebellion against the Holy Roman Empire; it was quickly rebuilt.
-Between 1130 and 1215 are recorded nine consuls from Rho in the Milanese state, some of them belonging to the family of Capitanei de Raude, residing in Rho since 1196.
+Between 1130 and 1215 nine consuls from Rho are recorded in the Milanese state, some of them belonging to the family of Capitanei de Raude, residing in Rho since 1196.

 According to a document filed in the Archive of the Ospedale Maggiore of Milan, around 1300 a first hospital was built in Rho; in 1481 its goods were bought by the Augustinians friars of Santa Maria del Pasquerio in Rho.

 In 1305 the noble Cressone Crivelli tried with his soldiers to take possession of Rho and Nerviano, but he was defeated by the popular reaction.
 Eight years later the town was nonetheless conquered by Milan, who killed or imprisoned almost all the inhabitants.

 Because of its water and fertile lands, in the 15th century many Milanese notables moved to Rho, building sumptuous palaces, mostly no longer existing.
 The noble presence was such that in Rho was instituted a Universitas nobilium dicti loci de Raude.
 Between the 16th and 17th century two new monasteries were built: by Agostinians and by Capuchins (on the road to Lucernate), both destroyed in the Napoleonic invasion.